markweberdev/maskbit/README.md

 ## Model Zoo

+All models are trained on ImageNet with an input shape of 256x256.
+All models downsample the images to a spatial size of 16x16, leading to a latent representation of 16x16xK bits per image.

 | Model | Link | reconstruction FID | config |
 | ------------- | ------------- | ------------- | ------------- |
 | VQGAN+ (10 bits, from the paper) | [checkpoint](https://huggingface.co/markweber/vqgan_plus_paper)| 1.67 | [config](https://github.com/markweberdev/maskbit/blob/main/configs/tokenizer/vqgan_plus_10bit.yaml) |